Brown v. Board of Education and the Fight to Preserve White Educational Authority

 Can separate really be equal?
 In 1896, the Fuller Court said yes.
 But in 1954, the Warren Court said no—not because the words on the paper had changed but because we had changed; and, in that particular case, we had changed for the better.

-More to come soon…
+More to come soon.

-Felton, Julie W. “An Appeal to Save Our Written Constitutional Form of Government.”
-Alabama Lawyer 21, no. 4 (October, 1960): 390-398.
+Felton, Jule W. “An Appeal to Save Our Written Constitutional Form of Government.”
+Alabama Lawyer 21, no. 4 (1960): 390-398.

 Fredrickson, Caroline.
 “A Constitution of Our Own Making.”
-Washington Monthly (August 29, 2021).
+Washington Monthly.
+August 29, 2021.